 The Board of Trustees governs with an emphasis on outward vision rather than an internal preoccupation, encouragement of diversity of viewpoints, strategic leadership more than administrative detail, clear distinction of Board of Trustees and CEO roles, collective rather than individual decision, the future rather than the past or present, and proactively rather than reactively.
-The role of the Board of Trustees, as an informed agent of the De La Salle Christian Brothers, is to (1) produce the link between the school corporation and the Lasallian Education Corporation; (2) produce written governing policies that address each category of organization decision: Ends Policies, the CEO's executive limitations policies, the Board of Trustees and the CEO; (3) monitor the CEO's performance vis-à-vis the School's mission and executive limitations policies; (4) evaluate its own performance vis-à-vis its governance process policies and Board-CEO linkage policies, and (5) determine the terms and conditions of the CEO's contract.
+The role of the Board of Trustees, as an informed agent of the De La Salle Christian Brothers, is to (1) produce the link between the School corporation and the Lasallian Education Corporation; (2) produce written governing policies that address each category of organization decision: Ends Policies, the CEO's executive limitations policies, the Board of Trustee's own governance process policies, and the policies authorizing the linkage between the Board of Trustees and the CEO; (3) monitor the CEO's performance vis-à-vis the School's mission and executive limitations policies; (4) evaluate its own performance vis-à-vis its governance process policies and Board-CEO linkage policies, and (5) determine the terms and conditions of the CEO's contract.

 The policies that are adopted by the Board of Trustees are consistent with the School's purpose, philosophy, and mission.
-These become reflected in the School's Lasallian Educational Objectives (LEOs) and in educational structure and leadership of the School's ongoing operations.
+These become reflected in the School's Lasallian Educational Objectives (LEOs) and in the educational structure and leadership of the School's ongoing operations.